jessesadler/instructor-training/episodes/01-welcome.md

 For the multiple choice questions below, please place an "X" next to the response(s) that best apply to you.
 Then find yourself a spot in the Etherpad below to write a short response to the last question.

-**Have you ever participated in a Software Carpentry, Data Carpentry, or Library Carpentry Workshop?**

-1. Yes, I have taken a workshop.
-2. Yes, I have been a workshop helper.
-3. Yes, I organised a workshop.
-4. No, but I am familiar with what is taught at a workshop.
-5. No, and I am not familiar with what is taught at a workshop.

 **Which of these most accurately describes your teaching experience?**